 - green notice: to warn about person’s criminal activities if that person is considered to be a possible threat to public safety

-- yellow notice: to locate a missing person or to identify a person unable to identity him-/herself
+- yellow notice: to locate a missing person or to identify a person unable to identify him-/herself

 - black notice: to seek information on unidentified bodies

 - orange notice: to warn of an event, a person, an object or a process representing an imminent threat and danger to persons or property

 - Interpol-United Nations Security Council special notice: to inform Interpol's members that an individual or an entity is subject to UN sanctions

 The General Secretariat of Interpol publishes notices either on its own initiative, or based on requests from National Central Bureaus (NCB) or authorised international entities.
 All notices are published on Interpol’s secure website.
 Extracts of notices may also be published on Interpol's public website if the requesting country agrees.